-17. Hay Field, Arcadia Township Photo: Sharron May
+17. Rainbow Photo: Sharron May

-This study did not take into consideration whether the farm operators report a primary occupation other than farming.
+This study did not take into consideration whether or not the farm operator's report a primary occupation other than farming.
 The gross sales used to determine the farm classification are based on actual sales reported in a database derived from Dun and Bradstreet.

-Small Family Farms Low-sales
+Small Family Farms

+Low-sales